stdm/stdm.github.io/about.md

 My current [research interests](https://stdm.github.io/research/) revolve around deep neural networks for pattern recognition problems, and reinforcement learning for general control.

-Please have a look at my [personal profile at my university's website](http://www.zhaw.ch/=stdm) for a CV, contact data and the like.
+Please also have a look at my [personal profile at my university's website](http://www.zhaw.ch/=stdm) for a CV, contact data and the like.